The ‘Needs to Know’

 4. Ahead of you now, just past the playground, on the peninsula is the Watersports Centre…

-From the underpass you can see the stone circle, but our route is left to visit the Buddist Temple
+8. At the split in the path take right hand one sign posted ‘Peace Pergola’ & follow it round.
+You can see the stone circle, but our route is left to visit the Buddist Temple

 On the left’s a beautiful water garden which looks better in the spring & summer…